Even under the narrowest definition, there's been at least 1 mass shooting every month this year

 By that definition, from January 1 to June 14, we have seen 154 mass shootings.

-That's averages out to 6.7 mass shootings a week.
+That's averages to 6.7 mass shootings a week.

 It's troubling however you look at it